shankkie/react-bp/README.md

 install babel loader for react to compile jsx <br>
 `npm i -D @babel/preset-react`

-To include html plugin to webpack <br>
+To inject js bundle into html file <br>
 `npm i -D html-webpack-plugin`

 We can run webpack in watch mode so the changes get reflected <br>